meeshkan/properties-driven-development-tutorial/ARTICLE.md

 5. Implement actual code.
 Don't be afraid to tweak the property.
 6. If everything looks good and there are properties left, go to 3.
 If your examples or properties need re-thinking, go to 1.

-Enter this article:

-- How to apply the principles to implement a datastructure
+In this article, we'll see how to apply these principles to guide the development of a custom dictionary datatype.

 ## ToC